pointerish/Brevis/README.md

 # Brevis
-A simple URL shortener API with Python and FastAPI.
+A simple URL shortener API with Python and Flask.